astronights/astronights.github.io/public/content/Education.md

 - Degree: Leadership Development Programme
 - Description:
   - Common Purpose Leadership Development Program
-  - Worked on the Oscar M Lopez Center to analyze data on a case study how to spread awareness on scientific grants.
+  - Collaborated with the Oscar M. Lopez Center on a data analytics project focused on devising strategies to promote awareness of scientific grants.

 ## Tianjin Interflow Program